erecica/Calico-AKS-BYOCNI/README.md

 There are two methods to execute the steps to starup and clean up your AKS installation.

+> **Warning**
+> Microsoft will charge you a small fee when executing this demo!
+We strongly recomend to clean up the cluster after this demo!
+Clean up steps are included in this demo.

 ## Method 1
 Clone and execute bash script